Country

 Circumstances:

 Due to poor weather conditions, the captain decided to postpone the departure for more than three hours.
-Two minutes after take off, while climbing by night, the aircraft stalled and crashed in flames in a desert area located few hundred yards from the airfield.
-The aircraft was destroyed by impact forces and post crash fire, and all nine occupants were killed.
+Two minutes after takeoff, while climbing at night, the airplane stalled and crashed in a desert area located few hundred metres from the airfield, bursting into flames.
+The airplane was destroyed by impact forces and a post crash fire and all nine occupants were killed.

 Crew (21st Troop Carrier Squadron):